 The facilities available to Army ROTC cadets at MTSU include an on-campus 10 point small-bore rifle range; a thirty foot rappelling tower; and a modern recreation center for physical training.

 MTSU cadets are very active students on campus and the ROTC experience compliments campus life.
 They are members of fraternities and sororities and participate in intercollegiate sports such as football and baseball.
 The ROTC department supports very successful intramural teams and has several organizations open to all students on campus.
 One such organization is the Blue Brigade Drill Team.
 They perform at home football and basketball games, march in local parades and have provided color guards for the Tennessee Titans and Nashville Predators hockey team.
-We also have the Forrest Raiders that participate in rigorous training and adventures such as rappelling, small unit patrolling and survival.
-The MTSU Ranger Challenge team consistently places in the top 5 at the annual Ranger Challenge held at Fort Jackson, South Carolina.
+The MTSU Ranger Challenge team consistently places in the top 5 at the annual Ranger Challenge held at Fort Knox, Kentucky.